JuliaPhysics/SolidStateDetectors.jl/docs/src/man/charge_drift.md

 The mobility varies for different materials and depends also on other parameters such as temperature, impurity density and the electric field strength, as explained later.

-Electrons and holes have different mobilities, resulting in different drift fields.
+Electrons and holes have different mobilities, resulting in different drift velocities.
 There are several models for the mobility tensor of electrons and holes in certain materials.
 Right now, two models are implemented.
 The first one is a pseudo-drift model, the [`ElectricFieldChargeDriftModel`](@ref), which just takes the electric field vectors as drift vectors, see section [Electric Field Charge Drift Model](@ref).
 The second one, [`ADLChargeDriftModel`](@ref), is a drift model for high purity germanium, see section [ADL Charge Drift Model](@ref).
 However, the implementation of an own model is possible and explained in section [Custom Charge Drift Model](@ref).

 ## Electric Field Charge Drift Model